 Presents the concept of linear continuous-time and discrete-time signals and systems.
 Covers topics including Laplace transforms and Laplace transform analysis of circuits, time and frequency domain representation of linear systems, methods of linear systems analysis including convolution and Laplace transforms, frequency domain representation of signals including frequency response, filters, Fourier series, and Fourier transforms.
 Utilizes online data and related computational analysis support to assist with the representation, analysis and applications of signals and systems models.
-Other topics covered include differential and difference equations, signal modulation and demodulation, Fourier analysis of discrete-time systems, Parseval's theorem, ideal filters, sampling, Laplace Transfer Function representation, and introduction to the z-Transform.
+Other topics covered include differential and difference equations, signal modulation and demodulation, Fourier analysis of discrete-time systems, Parseval's theorem, ideal filters, sampling, Laplace Transfer Function representation, and introduction to the Z-Transform.
+Prerequisites: EGR 124 or equivalent, EGR 251 or equivalent.
+Co-requisites: MTH 279 or equivalent and the companion lab course for EGR 261, which is EGR 295: Signals and Systems Laboratory.
 Lecture 3 hours per week.